focus-time/focus-time-app/README.md

 ## Usage

-The **Focus time app** CLI comes with built-in documentation which you can read by running `focus-time [command] --help`.
+The **Focus time app** CLI comes with built-in documentation which you can access by running `focus-time [command] --help`.
 Here is a brief overview of the available commands:

 - `configure` checks your existing configuration for validity (if there is one), or lets you create a new configuration.